aneeshdurg/what_is_a_filesystem/_pages/4-the-disk.md

 </script>

 If the user then wants to append 5B to the first (blue) file again, we need to create a way to keep track of regions of memory owned by the file.
+This is to avoid requiring a continguous region on disk which will either be expensive as we'll have to move entire files around periodidcally or impossible when we have many programs operating on many files at once.
 Suppose we had such a mechanism, we can then satisfy the request to get:
 <canvas id="no_disk_blocks_3"></canvas>
 <script>